Different ways of traveling to your destination – popular and unexpected

 Pros

-Pack what you want
+- Pack what you want

-Almost complete control of the journey
+- Almost complete control of the journey

 Cons

-Probably will take longer than flying
+- Probably will take longer than flying

-Can end up more expensive
+- Can end up more expensive

-Not too comfortable
+- Not too comfortable

-RVing
+#3 RVing

-One of the different ways of traveling that is a bucket list item for me is to RV in Iceland so that we could see all of the incredible views at different times of the day.
+One of the different ways of travelling that is a bucket list item for me is to RV in Iceland so that we could see all of the incredible views at different times of the day.

-It gives you the almost-comfort of home on the road and let’s you stop almost anywhere for a night.
+It gives you the almost comfort of home on the road and lets you stop almost anywhere for a night.
 Of course, though, you need to go to RV parks as well to clean things like toilets and stuff out and fill up water.
 But still, much more freedom than needing to stay in a hotel.

 Another good thing is that you don’t have to rely on places like restaurants being open in these weird times.
 RVing is similar to camping, with the exception that you actually can cook inside when the weather is not good.
 Plus, you always have a toilet available which is definitely a huge thing.